-This paper evaluates of the macroeconomic and financial effects of the Eurosystem's Asset Purchase Programme and its interaction with a country member macroprudential policy.
-We assume that some households in a euro area (EA) country are subject to a borrowing constraint, and that the local real estate acts the collateral.
-In order to highlight the potential synergies and conflicts between the (union-wide) APP and region-specific macroprudential policies, we simulate a situation in which, as the APP is carried out, households in one region of the EA develop overly optimistic expectations about local real estate prices.
-Our results are as follows.
-First, a relatively large loan-to-value (LTV) ratio in one region can widely amplify the expansionary effect of the union-wide non-standard monetary policy measures on domestic households borrowing.
-Second, during the APP implementation, the increase in households' borrowing in one region can be further magnified by the combination of a high LTV ratio and overly optimistic expectations.
+This paper evaluates the macroeconomic and financial effects of the Eurosystem's Asset Purchase Programme (APP) and its interaction with a member country's macroprudential policy.
+We assume that some households in a euro-area (EA) country are subject to a borrowing constraint, and that their local real estate acts as the collateral.
+In order to highlight the interaction between the APP and region-specific macroprudential policies, we simulate a situation in which, as the APP is carried out, households in one EA region develop overly optimistic expectations about local real estate prices.
+We report four main findings.
+First, a relatively large loan-to-value (LTV) ratio in one region can greatly amplify the expansionary effect of the union-wide non-standard monetary policy measures on domestic households' borrowing.
+Second, while the APP is being implemented, an increase in households' borrowing in one region can be further magnified by the combination of a high LTV ratio and overly optimistic expectations.
 Third, region-specific macroprudential measures can stabilize private sector borrowing with limited negative effects on economic activity.
+Fourth, our results hold also in the case of area-wide overly optimistic expectations.

+JEL Classification: E43, E52, E58.

-JEL Classification Numbers: E43; E52; E58.
-Keywords: DSGE models, open-economy macroeconomics, non-standard monetary policy, zero lower bound, macroprudential policy.
+Keywords: DSGE models, open-economy macroeconomics, non-standard monetary policy, zero lower bound.